stanley-fork/WFGY/TensionUniverse/BlackHole/Q016_new_axioms_for_ch.md

    DeltaS_CH(m_lib)
    ```

-2. Partition the library into:
+2. Partition the library into two groups by expert judgement:

    * “natural” worlds that experts regard as especially coherent or attractive,
    * “pathological” worlds that are treated as technical examples rather than serious candidates for a final foundation.

 3. Compare `DeltaS_CH(m_lib)` across these two groups.

-*Metrics:*
+**Metrics**

 * Distribution of `DeltaS_CH(m_lib)` for natural versus pathological worlds.
 * Fraction of natural worlds that fall into a low tension band.
 * Fraction of pathological worlds that show significantly higher tension.

-*Falsification conditions:*
+**Falsification conditions**

 * If, across reasonable choices within the fixed encoding class, natural worlds systematically have higher `DeltaS_CH(m_lib)` than pathological ones, the encoding is rejected as misaligned.
-* If small changes in encoding parameters produce arbitrary reversals of the ordering between most worlds, without traceable reasons in the observables, the encoding is rejected as unstable.
+* If small changes in parameters inside the same encoding class produce arbitrary reversals of the ordering between most worlds, without traceable reasons in the observables, the encoding is rejected as unstable.

-*Semantics implementation note:*
+**Semantics implementation note**

-Observables are treated in a hybrid way: discrete components (such as CH value and axiom signatures) plus continuous descriptors (such as tension scores).
+Observables are treated in a hybrid way: discrete components such as CH value and axiom signatures plus continuous descriptors such as tension scores.
 No additional semantic machinery beyond this hybrid view is assumed in this experiment.

-*Boundary note:*
+**Boundary note**

-Falsifying TU encoding != solving canonical statement.
-This experiment can reject a specific encoding of CH axiom tension, but it does not prove or disprove any particular axiom package or the continuum hypothesis itself.
+Falsifying this TU encoding does **not** solve the canonical CH statement.
+The experiment can reject a specific encoding of CH axiom tension, but it does not prove or disprove any particular axiom package or CH itself.

 ---

-### Experiment 2: Practice stability under hypothetical adoption
+### Experiment Q016-E2 · Practice stability under hypothetical adoption

-*Goal:*
+**Goal**

 Evaluate whether the encoding predicts realistic stability of mathematical practice under hypothetical adoption of a candidate CH resolving axiom package.

-*Setup:*
+**Setup**

 * Identify a set of key theorems and research programs that depend sensitively on CH or its negation.
-* For each candidate axiom package `Sigma`, form a summary profile of which theorems survive, which break, and what new structures arise.
+* For each candidate axiom package `Sigma`, form a summary profile of which theorems survive, which break and what new structures arise.

-*Protocol:*
+**Protocol**

 1. For each candidate `Sigma` in the admissible class, construct a state `m_practice` in `M_reg` that encodes: